 The entourage effect: How camphene interacts within cannabis

-When exploring the complexity of cannabis, the concept of the entourage effect often comes into focus.
-Camphene is believed to contribute to this phenomenon by working in harmony with other terpenes and plant compounds.
-This interaction may influence the overall character of the plant.
+When discussing the complexity of cannabis, the idea of the entourage effect often arises.
+Camphene is thought to contribute to this phenomenon by working alongside other terpenes and plant compounds.
+Together, these interactions can shape the overall character of the plant.

 Synergy with other terpenes and cannabinoids